-As writing mentors, we are coaches, facilitators, educators, and guides.
+Writing Center peer mentors serve as coaches, facilitators, educators, and guides.
 We can help students along the path to good writing, tell them what to expect, and assist them in navigating the terrain – but we cannot walk the path for them.

 Our approach is interactive, not directive.
 We are here to help students present their ideas clearly and thoroughly, not to promote our own ideas.
-Mentors serve as resources and sounding boards, not as editors or co-writers.
+Writing mentors serve as resources and sounding boards, not as editors or co-writers.
 We strive to ask questions that may provoke thinking, and we provide necessary information about the conventions of academic writing.
 When we work with students whose writing is a response to other written texts, we encourage them to analyze these texts in depth and detail, and we try to help them see themselves as having a conversation with other writers.

 We recognize that students coming to see us may be anxious about their writing.
 We strive to be approachable, to create a comfortable and nonjudgmental environment, and to help build student confidence.
 But we also strive to provide honest and constructive criticism, to deal with students professionally, and to give them the feedback they need.